The Teaching and Learning of Literature

 Blau, S. (1988).
 "Teacher Development and the Revolution in Teaching English.”
 English Journal.
 Vol. 77.

-Sheridan Blau is Professor of Practice in Arts and Humanities and the Coordinator of the Teachers College Program in English Education and the Teaching of English.
+Sheridan Blau is Professor of Practice in Arts and Humanities and the former Director of the Teachers College Program in English Education and the Teaching of English.
 He is also Professor of English and Education (emeritus) at the University of California, Santa Barbara (UCSB), where he taught for nearly 40 years before his retirement in 2009.
 He earned his BA at Rutgers University and his M.A. and Ph.D. in English and American Literature at Brandeis University, before becoming an Assistant Professor of English at the University of Michigan where he taught for four years before moving to UCSB.
 At UCSB he served for over 30 years as the director of two major professional development programs for teachers: the South Coast Writing Project and the Literature Institute for Teachers.
 He also served as the Director of the campus Composition Program from 1984-90, and for over twenty years as program head of the UCSB teacher-education program in English.
 He also served for over 20 years as a member of the Committee responsible for University of California’s statewide Analytical Writing Placement Exam.
 In 2006 he was honored by the UCSB Faculty Senate with a Distinguished Teaching Award.
-From January 2008 through the spring of 2009 he was a Visiting Professor of English Education at Teachers College.
 In the summer of 2012 he served as a Visiting Professor of English at the National Institute of Education, Singapore.

 Beyond the university, Professor Blau served for many years as a member of the Assessment Development Panel for National Certification in English for the National Board for Professional Teaching Standards and as a Senior Advisor to the California Test Development Committee for statewide assessments in reading and writing.
 He also held appointments as a Senior Scholar of the National Research Center on Literature Teaching and Learning and as a member of the English Academic Advisory Committee to the College Board.
 For 20 years he has also directed the National Literature Project Network, and he served for over two decades as a member of the National Writing Project Advisory Board and Task Force.